sebastiantoh/tp/docs/UserGuide.md

 Examples:
 * `meeting list 5` followed by `meeting delete 2` deletes the 2nd meeting that is associated with the 5th contact in StonksBook.

+#### Analysing meetings: `meeting stats`
+Analyses the meeting data and visualises the statistical result.

+Format: `meeting stats [NUMBER_OF_MONTHS] [m/MONTH y/YEAR]`

+* At most one optional parameter can be present.

+* `NUMBER_OF_MONTHS` refers to the number of months to be included in the result.
+* `NUMBER_OF_MONTHS` must be an integer between 2 and 6 inclusive.
+* `MONTH` must be an integer between 1 and 12 inclusive.
+* `YEAR` must be an integer greater than 0.

+* If no optional parameter is present:
+   * The result is the number of meetings whose start date is in the current month and year

+* If optional parameter `[m/MONTH y/YEAR]` is present:
+   * The result is the number of meetings whose start date is in the specified `MONTH` and `YEAR`

+* If optional parameter `[NUMBER_OF_MONTHS]` is present:
+   * The result is a bar chart on the number of meetings whose start date is within each of the previous `NUMBER_OF_MONTHS` - 1 months and the current month and year.

+Examples:
+* `meeting stats` will return the number of meetings whose start date is in the October 2020 if the current month is October and the current year is 2020.
+* `meeting stats m/8 y/2020` will return the number of meetings whose start date is in August 2020.
+* `meeting stats 3` will return a bar chart containing the number of meetings whose start date is within June 2020, July 2020 and August 2020 respectively if the current month is August and the current year is 2020.

 ### Reminders \[Sebastian Toh Shi Jian\]

 StonksBook allows you to manage your reminders within the application.